 Many students do not have anyone to help them at home with school work due to either the parents not being educated or not available (Many parents go to the city to work, coming home only during holidays).
-In addition to the 3-week program, we want to start a mentorship programme connecting alumni of the program to the learners through digital means throughout the 2022 school year.
+In addition to the 3-week program, we ran a mentorship programme connecting alumni of the program to the learners through digital means throughout the 2022 school year.

 Astronomy is a key subject in the program, being both inspirational and aspirational thanks to the many opportunities offered by South Africa’s leadership in SKA and optical/IR astronomy with SALT.
-We also plan to start a science club centred around astronomy, which will connect to the Science Spaza science club network across the country.
+We also started a science club centred around astronomy, which will connect to the Science Spaza science club network across the country.

 - teachers workshop on 20 of April 2022 to share the project goals and how best to partner with them to fulfil this goal

 - science club for grade 8 and 9 students from 21 May to 22 October 2022.
 Here students attended sessions twice a month engaging in different activities in physics, mathematics and astronomy

 - workshop on 3 December 2022 with the parents of students who participated in the summer school; to share the project goals and understand the challenges that affect the students

 - 3 week summer school program for grade 11 students which ran from the 5-24 December 2022 where they were taught grade 12 physical science, mathematics in preparation of their matric year and also astronomy.

 - A mentorship program started on 01 April 2023 where the mentors, who are former students, assist students with school work throughout the year